M 735 (Benazepril hydrochloride and hydrochlorothiazide 10 mg / 12.5 mg)

 Pill imprint M 735 has been identified as Benazepril hydrochloride and hydrochlorothiazide 10 mg / 12.5 mg.

-Benazepril/hydrochlorothiazide is used in the treatment of high blood pressure and belongs to the drug class antihypertensive combinations.
+Benazepril/hydrochlorothiazide is used in the treatment of high blood pressure and belongs to the drug class ACE inhibitors with thiazides.
 There is positive evidence of human fetal risk during pregnancy.
-Benazepril/hydrochlorothiazide 10 mg / 12.5 mg is not subject to the Controlled Substances Act.
+Benazepril/hydrochlorothiazide 10 mg / 12.5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 10 mg / 12.5 mg